Fertility

 If you have a partner, you may be able to have your eggs fertilised using in vitro fertilisation (IVF).
 This will take two to four weeks once you have been referred to a fertility specialist.
 The embryos can then be frozen and used once you’re ready to start a family.
 You’ll need your partner’s agreement before you can use the embryos.

 If there isn’t time to freeze embryos or eggs before your treatment starts, you may be able to freeze tissue from one of your ovaries.
-This procedure is still being tested and only a few babies have been born this way.
-It’s not available on the NHS and only a few clinics offer it.
+This procedure is not widely available in the UK.
+Your healthcare team can tell you more about your options.

 Surgery can cause erection and ejaculation problems and so may affect your fertility.
 Radiotherapy to the area between the hips (pelvis) often causes infertility, depending on where the cancer is in your rectum.